 There’s a reason multinational companies are rushing to set up holding companies in Singapore.
 They like to think of the city-state as the Disneyland of corporations because of all the impressive business benefits it continues to offer.
-And, in case you haven’t heard already, the corporate perks are so exceptional that Singapore itself has been at the top of World Bank’s Ease of Doing Business Indexfor over a decade now.
+The corporate perks are exceptional - Singapore itself has been at the top of World Bank’s Ease of Doing Business Index for over a decade now.

 That said, one of the businesses you can bet has not been missing out on the whole package is Google’s parent company, Alphabet Inc. It moved into Singapore way back in 2007 and the rest, as they say, is history.
 The company ultimately grew to become one of the few trillion-dollar companies in the world thanks to, among other factors, Singapore’s perks.